ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

 ## Changes

-Initially, copy the `iris.csv` file so the `data/01_raw` path contains `iris 1.csv` `iris 2.csv` and `iris 3.csv`, each one of those, representing a different country.
-It is then necessary to change the `catalog.yml` file, adding the new variables.
-It is important to note that the multipipeline is unable to work with partitioned variables in memory, therefore, it is necessary to specify the node's outputs at `catalog.yml`:
+Initially, copy the `iris.csv` file paste it into the same folder, and rename, it so the data/01_raw path contains `iris 1.csv`, `iris 2.csv` and `iris 3.csv`, each one of those, will represent information collected in different countries.
+It is then necessary to change the `catalog.yml` file, to recognize the new files.

+The multipipeline functionality is unable to work with partitioned data in memory, therefore, it is necessary to specify all nodes outputs in the catalog.yaml.
+All those modifications can be found below:

 ```yml
 iris_data_multi: